+The Group is composed of 8 reporting units all located in Malta.
 We tailored the scope of our audit in order to perform sufficient work to enable us to provide an opinion on the consolidated financial statements as a whole, taking into account the structure of the Group, the accounting processes and controls, and the industry in which the Group operates.
-We audited the financial statements of all the subsidiaries of Malta Properties Company p.l.c.

-The Group audit team performed all of this work by applying the overall Group materiality, together with additional procedures performed on the consolidation.
-This gives us sufficient appropriate audit evidence for our opinion on the Group financial statements as a whole.
+The Group audit team performed all of this work by applying the overall group materiality, together with additional procedures performed on the consolidation.
+This gave us sufficient appropriate audit evidence for our opinion on the Group financial statements as a whole.